 Preparing Your Heart and Home for Communion

-During these unusual times, you may be wondering: “How do I prepare for Calvary’s Communion service?
+During these unusual times, you may be wondering: “How do I prepare for Calvary’s Communion service if I am attending online rather than in-person?
 Is it OK to do this at home?”

 Obviously, the current situation has necessitated major changes to our normal worship gatherings.
-This month, our Communion service will be held online.
-For many of us, this is the first time we have ever attempted something as meaningful as Communion online.
 While it is not ideal and normally we associate the commemoration of Communion with gathering as a church family, there is no biblical reason why we cannot “gather” through means of technology to remember our Lord’s death and proclaim our faith in Him through this sacred symbol.

 Many people are influenced, in some measure, by Roman Catholic teaching and tradition which views the actual elements, the bread, and the cup, as somehow transformed by the act of a priest into the actual body and blood of Christ.
 Even Protestants, who reject this doctrine known as transubstantiation, still feel sometimes that the actual bread and cup at the church are sacred in some mystical way.